RedhawkSDR/assets/sdr/components/sinksocket/README.md

 * [Example 3](#example-3-rhsinksocket-as-a-server-in-a-redhawk-waveform): `rh.sinksocket` as a server in a REDHAWK waveform
 * [Example 4](#example-4-rhsinksocket-as-a-client-in-a-redhawk-waveform): `rh.sinksocket` as a client in a REDHAWK waveform

 All of the examples configure the component to use two ports.
 One port does not swap byte endianness, while the other swaps bytes for a data word size of 2.
 The first port allows packet combining with Nagle's algorithm, while the second does not.
-However, packet combining is not be observable in these examples.
+However, packet combining is not observable in these examples.

 **Note: For the sandbox examples, a version of `netcat` must be installed.**